MikaelWeiss/patterns-and-data-structures/GenServer/Dipper.md

 I'm ready!
 OTP Dipper said:

 Hello!
-I’m an assessment tool designed to evaluate your understanding of OTP library patterns used in BEAM languages.
-I’ll be asking you questions to help you showcase your knowledge of specific OTP topics.
+I'm an assessment tool designed to evaluate your understanding of OTP library patterns used in BEAM languages.
+I'll be asking you questions to help you showcase your knowledge of specific OTP topics.

 Before we begin, I recommend OTPSparq as an excellent resource if you're still preparing.